OrangeSpyderMan/inkplate10-weather-cal/server/README.md

 - final acceptance verifies PID 1 runs as `inkplate` and that the separate config volume rejects writes before reporting success

+The recommended OCI defaults reflect the measured footprint of the published
+image: 1 vCPU, 256 MiB RAM, 256 MiB swap, and 1 GiB each for the root, generated data, and read-only configuration volumes.
+The storage-backed volumes use PVE's portable `STORAGE_ID:SIZE_IN_GiB` allocation form and can be grown later with normal Proxmox volume controls.
+The application binds to the IPv6 wildcard `::`, while the container requests both IPv4 DHCP and IPv6 SLAAC (`ip6=auto`).
+On the normal Linux dual-stack socket default, the listener accepts both IPv6 and IPv4 connections; an IPv6 network still needs router advertisements to provide a routable address.

 The advanced flow additionally prompts for CTID, hostname, bridge, cores, memory, and disk sizes.
 Every value can also be provided on the command line;
 run `./bin/deploy_proxmox_oci --help` for the complete list.
 Repeatable installs